-- (1) Each Sports Betting Operation shall, within ninety (90) days of commencing operations, and annually thereafter, perform a system integrity and security assessment of sports betting systems and online sports betting systems conducted by an independent professional selected by the licensee and subject to licensure and approval of the Director or Director's designee.
-Should a licensee be operating under a temporary license, they shall perform a system and security assessment within one year following the initial ninety (90) day assessment.
-The independent professional's report on the assessment shall be submitted to the Division and shall include: - (a) Scope of review; - (b) Name and company affiliation of the individual(s) who conducted the assessment; - (c) Date of assessment; - (d) Findings; - (e) Recommended corrective action, if applicable; and - (f) The operator's response to the findings and recommended corrective action. - (2) If the independent professional's report recommends corrective action, the Sports Betting Operation must provide the Division with a resolution plan which details the Sports Betting Operation's actions and schedule to implement the corrective action.
-Once the corrective action has been taken, the operator will provide the Division with documentation evidencing completion.
+Each Sports Betting Operation shall, within ninety (90) days of commencing operations, and annually thereafter, perform a system integrity and security assessment of sports betting systems and online sports betting systems conducted by an independent professional selected by the licensee and subject to licensure and approval of the Director or Director's designee.
+The independent professional's report on the assessment shall be submitted to the Division and shall include:

+- (1) Scope of review; - (2) Name and company affiliation of the individual(s) who conducted the assessment; - (3) Date of assessment; - (4) Findings; - (5) Recommended corrective action, if applicable; and - (6) The operator's response to the findings and recommended corrective action.